tricitiesvote/tricitiesvote.com/README.md

 Names in state data are based on whatever candidates enter without any consistency or normalization, so... we do that by creating a config file that maps variants of their name that can be found in the original data sets to a normalized version.

-You'll see a list of all names after you run `npm run loadCandidates`
+You'll see a list of all names after you run `npm run load`

 The formatting approach we take is, unsurprisingly, to use "Firstname Lastname" with, uh, normal capitalization.